mongodb/laravel-mongodb/README.md

 }
 ```

-**NOTE:** MongoDb documents are automatically stored with an unique ID that is stored in the `_id` property.
-If you wish to use your own ID, substitude the `$primaryKey` property and set it to your own primary key attribute name.
+**NOTE:** MongoDB documents are automatically stored with a unique ID that is stored in the `_id` property.
+If you wish to use your own ID, substitute the `$primaryKey` property and set it to your own primary key attribute name.

 ```php
 use Jenssegers\Mongodb\Eloquent\Model;